TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 ## Creating and Querying Hive Tables

 To create or access, the hive tables, you must first create a database or schema in the external hive catalog from SnappyData.
 Else, the default database **default** is used.
-Go to the Snappy Shell prompt and enter the following command:
+Go to the Snappy Shell prompt and enter the following command.

+Note that a DDL will only be executed against the external hive if it uses hive-specific extensions in the CREATE TABLE like "row format" shown below.
+Or else when "using hive" is specifically mentioned after the table schema.
+In other words, it is not possible to create Spark format EXTERNAL tables (e.g. a parquet table) in the external hive metastore.

 		snappy> create database hivedb;